haveno-dex/haveno/apitest/docs/build-run.md

     $ ./gradlew clean build -x test

-To run the Bisq daemon:
+To run the Haveno daemon:

-    $ ./bisq-daemon --apiPassword=<api-password> --apiPort=<api-port(default=9998)> --appDataDir=$APPDIR`
+    $ ./haveno-daemon --apiPassword=<api-password> --apiPort=<api-port(default=9998)> --appDataDir=$APPDIR`

-_Note: `$APPDIR` is empty or otherwise contains a Bisq wallet created by the daemon or the UI._
+_Note: `$APPDIR` is empty or otherwise contains a Haveno wallet created by the daemon or the UI._

-_Note: Never run the API daemon and Bisq UI on the same host, or you will corrupt your wallet.
+_Note: Never run the API daemon and Haveno UI on the same host, or you will corrupt your wallet.
 It will be possible with specific command line options, i.e., unique appDatadir and ports, but this scenario has not been tested yet._

 ## Test Harness